Barcelona: Business aviation destination guide

 - Letter of approval/acceptance of your security plan from the aeronautical authority of aircraft registry

 - Accreditation of your representative (ground handler) in Spain

 In most cases, crew, including pilots, flight mechanics, and flight attendants, do not require visas for Spain as long as they have a valid passport and crew ID.
 Passengers, depending upon nationality, may require visas.
 Cabotage is not permitted for any charter (non-scheduled commercial) nor scheduled commercial flight.
-Many ramp inspections are done, and if cabotage has been performed, significant fines may apply along with denial for future operations for a specified period.
+Many ramp inspections are done.
+If cabotage has been performed, significant fines may apply along with denial for future operations for a specified period.
 In most cases, crew, including pilots, flight mechanics, and flight attendants, do not require visas for Spain as long as they have a valid passport and crew ID.
 Passengers, depending upon nationality, may require visas.

-In most cases, crew, including pilots, flight mechanics, and flight attendants do not require visas for Spain as long as they have a valid passport and crew ID as long as they leave the country as crew if they plan to do a crew change and depart as passenger on an airline flight VISA will be required.
+In most cases, crew, including pilots, flight mechanics, and flight attendants, do not require visas for Spain as long as they have a valid passport and crew ID as long as they leave the country as crew if they plan to do a crew change and depart as a passenger on an airline flight VISA will be required.
 Passengers, depending upon nationality, may require visas.

 Some foreign nationals may obtain visas on arrival, while others must have visas issued in advance.
 In some cases, passengers who are staying no more than 24 hours in Spain will be issued a pass in place of the required visa.

 Always check with your ground handler or trip support provider before arrival on passenger and crew visa requirements and 24-hour pass options in passengers’ cases.
 There are certain situations, depending upon the aircraft’s nationality, where police may be present plane-side to confirm documentation of all crew and passengers on arrival.
 Although this is not the norm, it can happen from time to time.